 A mid-day field trip to Brighton found us eating Kraut Burgers for lunch and exploring a wonderful certified organic farm.
 Let’s take a look.

-With my friend Marla as tour guide, Kirsten over at My Kitchen In The Rockies and I were given a mighty fine tour.
-You see, Marla’s Russian-German descendents settled in this agriculture rich area of Colorado.
+With my friend Marla as tour guide, and friend Kirsten, we were given a mighty fine tour.
+You see, Marla’s Russian-German descendants settled in this agriculture rich area of Colorado.
 She and her family still live in the area and when she suggested that Kirstin and I meet her for a Kraut Burger, followed by a stop at Berry Patch Farms, we couldn’t get it on the calendar fast enough.

 Let’s start with Lauer Krauts, a small family owned and operated restaurant in Brighton simply serving Kraut Burgers and a soup of the day.
 You can get your Kraut Burgers three ways; regular, with cheese or with jalapeno.
 I opted for the original “regular” version.
 A Kraut Burger is ground beef, onion and cabbage and some seasoning, steaming inside a fresh-baked bun.
 Cut it in half, squeeze in some spicy brown mustard and you’ve got a delicious treat.